 Best Cryptocurrency Backtesting Platforms

-Backtesting strategy is a statistical simulation technique used by traders to determine a trading strategy's output.
-The simulation makes use of historical market evidence to determine the performance of a trading policy in the past.
+The backtesting strategy is a statistical simulation technique traders use to determine a trading strategy's output.
+The simulation uses historical market evidence to determine the past performance of a trading policy.
 Without further ado, here is a list of the best cryptocurrency backtesting platforms:

 6 Best Cryptocurrency Backtesting Software